Frequently Asked Questions

 Contacting your local stone repair specialist is often the best first step for natural stone repairs to preserve the beauty and value of your piece while avoiding costly replacements.

 The limestone cast features a solid EPS foam core/backing that enhances strength, improves sound performance, and allows for easier installation.
+The limestone cast typically a shell around the EPS Foam Core.

 Features: